RISC-KC/basic_rv32s/guidelines/development_log.md

 I changed it so mepc return can’t go to a misaligned address.

 I peeked at the top module: even putting PC_Aligner back and letting it pass through, the trap scenarios for TC/ED verification still don’t select next_pc = trap_target properly.
-Where did this go wrong…
+Where did this go wrong...

 ### [2025.05.16.]